 Drink Driving in Great Britain has Decreased Substantially... or has it?

 Overall, it appears that the drink driving situation in Great Britain has improved significantly over the past five years.
-Casualties from drink driving have declined, decreasing by 5.6% in the five years from 6,622 in 2013 to 6,248 in 2018.
-The number of fatalities due to drunk driving has decreased even more, down 8.7% from 2013.
+Casualties from drink driving have declined, decreasing by 25.1% in the past five years from 6,9002 in 2015 to 5,168 in 2020.
+The number of fatalities due to drunk driving decreased 20.4% from 137 in 2015 to 109 in 2020.

 Severe penalties for drink driving may have contributed to the general improvement over time, as well as awareness of other repercussions such as higher auto insurance costs after a drink-driving conviction.
 Currently, the blood alcohol limit is 80mg of alcohol per 100ml of blood in England, Wales and Northern Ireland.